 1. Bob is a sports fan and does exercise every day.
 He travels to country Y and gets accommodation in hotel M, where mobile operator B’s sensing service is available.
 Bob triggers the application and selects his favorite sport, sit-up.

-2. The sensing request is received by Mobile operator B and Mobile operator B then authenticates whether the sensing request can be satisfied, e.g. by verifying the sensing system availability (infrastructure, sensing modalities), the roaming agreement with Bob’s home mobile operator A in country X, the identity of Bob and etc.
+2. The sensing request is received by Mobile operator B and Mobile operator B then authorize whether the sensing request can be satisfied or allowed, e.g. by verifying the sensing system availability (infrastructure, sensing modalities), the location of the sensing service, local privacy restrictions, the roaming agreement with Bob’s home mobile operator A in country X, the identity of Bob and etc.

-3. If the authentication succeeds, mobile operator B authorizes and provides such 5G sensing service to Bob with required performance targets and requirements and Bob pays for the sensing service to mobile operator B.
+3. If the authorization succeeds, mobile operator B authorizes and provides such 5G sensing service to Bob with required performance targets and requirements and Bob pays for the sensing service to mobile operator B.

 Executes sensing measurement process (e.g. micro doppler shift) with the sensing entities (e.g. RAN entities and the roaming UE, or CPE and the roaming UE) to obtain sensing measurement data;